319th Rifle Division (Soviet Union): 2nd Formation

 On September 29, Lt.
 Gen. I.I.
 Maslennikov, commander of the Transcausasus Front's Northern Group of Forces, received orders for defense of the region from the STAVKA, including the following: "[Occupy] a defensive line along the Sulak River with 416th and 319th Rifle Divisions..."
 In late October, when the German forces had renewed their offensive, the division was still in second echelon, protecting the Makhachkala axis.
 On October 26, as the offensive gathered steam, the 319th was finally ordered into the front lines.
-On November 2, Kombrig Monakov was replaced in command by Col. Nikolai Georgievich Selikhov.
+On November 2, Kombrig Monakhov was replaced in command by Col. Nikolai Georgievich Selikhov.
 The division helped to bring the German drive to a halt just west of Ordzhonikidze on November 5, and even drive the panzer spearheads back, but at considerable cost.
 When 3rd Rifle Corps of 9th Army began a counteroffensive on November 13, its 275th and 319th had a combined total of only 8,000 men.
 On November 20, orders were received from the STAVKA to disband these two divisions, plus the 295th, and use their personnel, weapons and transport to fill out 2nd Guards Rifle Division.